 There are daily room assignments for the “participating” parents during class activity time.
 You will oversee the activities in that room, participate in the play and keep the children safe.

 You are expected to participate in outside play on a rotating basis.
 Our school goes outside even if the weather isn’t too inviting!
 Parents outside keep an eye on the activities of the children while interacting and managing safe and appropriate play.

 You will participate in a Parent Education (Parent Ed) session on a rotating basis during class time on your participating day.
 Here you will get a chance to discuss age relevant parenting issues, share with or listen to the other parents in your group, and gather tools to put into your parenting toolbox.

 All members are asked to participate in and support fundraising efforts.
 Fundraising dollars are used to purchase items to improve the preschool.

 Every month, a parent must attend a mandatory Parent Seminar.
 Toddler class has to attend only three Parent Seminars.
 Children are to be left at home (babes-in-arms are okay).
 Typically, the first hour is spent in a class meeting and an all-school meeting.
 The second hour is usually a community speaker presenting on a parenting topic.

-Each family has one parent (usually the working parent) enrolled at Shoreline Community College (SCC) as an actual student earning college credits.
+Each family has one parent (usually the participating parent) enrolled at Shoreline Community College (SCC) as an actual student earning college credits.
 You will be assigned a student id # and are eligible to receive student benefits at both the SCC campus as well as student discounts in the community.

 All families are expected to have a Committee Job or serve on the Executive Board.
 Who fills the paint cans?
 Who cleans our school during the week?
 Who changes up the creative/imaginative play?
 Who plans our class excursions?
 Who publicizes our school in the community?
 OUR PARENTS DO!!